chipsi44/real-estate-price-prediction-cyril/README.md

     </td>
   </tr>
 </table>
-(I need to remake the graphs, I know!
-I'll do it later.)

 ### Model results
 - Test score: The test score is a measure of how well the model fits the test data.
 It is a value between -1 and 1, with higher values indicating a better fit.